-Again, if you do have to have some form of packaging in your business’s daily operations, consider whether or not this packaging could fulfil another purpose once removed.
+Again, if you do have to have some form of packaging in your business’s daily operations, consider whether or not this sustainable packaging could fulfill another purpose once removed.
 Can you reuse bags for storage or transportation purposes?
 Or, if bags aren’t likely to be of any use to you, could you see that products are sent in crates rather than bags.
-Even if the second purpose or reuse for the packaging isn’t something you particularly need, maybe your neighbours, or someone else in your community could use it.
+Even if the second purpose or reuse for the packaging isn’t something you particularly need, maybe your neighbors, or someone else in your community could use it.

 You can improve the overall sustainable footprint of your business by encouraging your customer to go green, too.
 For example, you can charge for carrier bags (or don’t offer them at all) to try and incentive consumers to reuse this type of packaging.
 Many businesses – namely supermarkets – already employ this technique – with great success.

 The importance of a sustainable packaging and supply chain is all too apparent in the business world.
 Try to choose green suppliers, and consider how businesses that you associate with manage their packaging and waste, too.

 So, while sustainable packaging may not be the first thing that jumps into your head when pondering your ‘go green’ business options, it can make a big difference – to your business, to your community, and to global sustainability.